jkczyz/rust-lightning/lightning-c-bindings/README.md

 The C bindings available at include/lightning.h require inclusion of include/rust_types.h first.

-All of the Rust-Lightning types are mapped into C equivalents which take a few forms, namely:
+All of the Rust-Lightning types are mapped into C equivalents which take a few forms, with the C type getting an `LDK` prefix to their native Rust type names.

  * Structs are mapped into a simple wrapper containing a pointer to the native Rust-Lightning object and a flag to indicate whether the object is owned or only a reference.
 Such mappings